seanbreckenridge/exobrain/post/how_i/watch_twitch/README.md

 Thats the basics.
 I have a couple wrapper scripts I use, so if you're interested in those, keep reading.

-I do this so often, picking a format code and using mpv to stream something, that I wrote [`mpvf`](https://gitlab.com/seanbreckenridge/mpvf/), which takes a link, calls `youtube-dl -F` on it, prompting you to select one, then streaming that with `mpv`.
+I do this so often - picking a format code and using mpv to stream something, that I wrote [`mpvf`](https://gitlab.com/seanbreckenridge/mpvf/), which takes a link, calls `youtube-dl -F` on it, prompting you to select one, then streaming that with `mpv`.

 ![example using fzf to prompt](images/demo.gif)